sourcegraph/about/blogposts/2021/dev-tool-time-seth-vargo.md

 published: true
 ---

 On April 14, 2021, Dev Tool Time welcomed Seth Vargo as our first guest.
-You can find the live stream video at the end of this blog post.
+You can watch the live stream video on [YouTube Live](https://www.youtube.com/watch?v=sltjIaAwWac) or at the bottom of this blog post.

 > ![Seth Vargo](/blog/seth-vargo.jpg)
 >